pythononwheels/icanhastypecheck/README.md

-icanhastype (ICHT)
+icanhastypecheck (ICHTC)
 ==================

-a simple python module/library to enable dynamic type checking for python method/function calls.
+is a simple python module/library to enable dynamic type checking for python method/function calls.
 Implemented as a decortor.
 Workinf for python 2.x and 3.x.

 Based on annotations for python &gt; 3.x and a naming convention for python &lt; 3.x

-IcanHasType is a simple decorator that can be attached to any function or method and will perform the according (dynamic) typecheck.
+it is implemented as a decorator that can be attached to any function or method and will perform the according (dynamic) typechecking.
 It will raise a TypeError if the arguments don't match the function specification.

 ###Usage is for python 3.x: